MissVeronica/um-redirect-error-trace/README.md

 None

 ## Updates
-Version 1.1.0 More details about Login errors
+* Version 1.1.0 More details about Login errors
+* Version 1.1.1 Code update

 ## Installation
 1. Install by downloading the plugin ZIP file and install as a new Plugin, which you upload in WordPress -> Plugins -> Add New -> Upload Plugin.